Gremlins: Plot

-Lynn and Billy are able to kill off the gremlins, except for Stripe, who escapes to a local YMCA.
-There, Stripe jumps into the swimming pool, spawning an army of gremlins who wreak havoc in Kingston Falls.
-Many people are injured or outright killed by the gremlins' rampage, including Mrs. Deagle.
-Billy reports this to the police, but they prove to be no help as they don't believe his story, even after he shows them Gizmo.

-As Billy rescues his girlfriend, Kate Beringer, they hide in the now-abandoned bank where Kate reveals to Billy and Gizmo why she hates Christmas: when she was nine years old, her father went missing on Christmas Eve and did not come home on Christmas Day either; several days later, he was found dead in their chimney while dressed as Santa Claus.
-Planning to surprise her and her mother, he had accidentally slipped and broken his neck while climbing down the chimney.
-Still suffering from post-traumatic stress disorder because of the event, Kate confesses this is how she discovered the truth about Santa Claus.
+Lynn and Billy are able to dispatch all the gremlins sans Stripe, who escapes to the local YMCA where he jumps into its swimming pool, spawning an army of gremlins that wreak havoc on Kingston Falls.
+Many locals are injured or outright killed during their rampage, including Deagle.
+The police are helpless in the ordeal, as they too fall victim to the gremlins' mischief.
+After Billy rescues his co-worker and girlfriend, Kate Beringer, when the gremlins attack the bar she works at, and they seek refuge in the bank, the latter discloses that her father went missing on Christmas Eve when she was nine years old, but was then found dead in their house's chimney several days later.
+Planning to surprise his family while portraying Santa Claus, he inadvertently slipped and broke his neck while climbing down the chimney.
+Still suffering from post-traumatic stress disorder due to the incident, Kate confesses how this led to her dislike of the holidays.

-Billy and Kate discover that the town has fallen silent and the gremlins are watching Snow White and the Seven Dwarfs in the local theater.
-They set off a natural gas explosion, incinerating all the gremlins except for Stripe, who left to commandeer more candy at a Montgomery Ward store across the street.
-As morning approaches, they follow Stripe into the department store, where Stripe attempts to use a water fountain to spawn more gremlins.
-Gizmo opens a skylight, exposing Stripe to sunlight, killing him.
+The trio find the gremlins gathered in the local movie theater due to morning approaching and set off a natural gas explosion, killing them all except for Stripe, who left the theater earlier to retrieve candy at a Montgomery Ward store across the street.
+They follow Stripe into the store, where he attempts to use a fountain to spawn more gremlins, but Gizmo then opens a nearby skylight, exposing Stripe to sunlight and killing him.

-As the local news reports on the day's mysterious tragedies, Mr. Wing reclaims Gizmo at the Peltzer home.
-He criticizes both the Peltzers' and Western society for their carelessness with nature.
-However, as he turns to leave, Gizmo, having bonded with Billy, bids the young man goodbye.
-A touched Mr. Wing then concedes that Billy may be ready one day, and until then, Gizmo will be waiting.
+As the local news reports on the incident, Mr. Wing arrives at the Peltzer house to reclaim Gizmo.
+He scolds the family for their negligence and criticizes Western society for its carelessness with nature.
+However, as he turns to leave, Gizmo, having bonded with Billy, bids him goodbye.
+A compassionate Wing then concedes that Billy may be ready to properly care for him one day.

 Cast

+The film features various cameos from crew members or guests.
+Steven Spielberg cameos as a man riding a recumbent bicycle; Jim McKrell plays Lew Landers; composer Jerry Goldsmith plays a man in a phone booth; Kenneth Tobey plays a smoking gas station attendant; and William Schallert plays Father Bartlett.
+Animator Chuck Jones plays Mr. Jones, Billy's drawing mentor; he would later create the Looney Tunes-centric segments for the sequel, Gremlins 2: The New Batch (1990).